phaserjs/phaser/README.md

 New features:

+* Gamepad API support has been added with lots of new examples showing how to use it (thanks Karl Macklin)
 * Phaser.Game constructor can now be passed a single object containing game settings + Stage settings, useful for advanced configurations.
 * The width/height given to Phaser.Game can now be percentages, i.e. "100%" will set the width to the maximum window innerWidth.
 * Added a stage.fullScreenScaleMode property to determine scaling when fullscreen (thanks oysterCrusher)